Linet Kwamboka: Career

 In 2017, Linet Kwamboka was one of the ten first recipients of the "Mozilla Tech Policy Fellowship".
 The fellowship, awarded and supported by the Mozilla Foundation, aims "to give people with expertise in government and Internet policy the support and structure they need to continue their work in making the Internet healthy".

+In 2020, she joined the Global Partnership for Sustainable Development data as The Africa Program Manager.
+She is currently the Senior Program Manager for Data4Now at the Global Partnership for Sustainable Development Data.

+Linet is currently the Senior Program Manager for Data4Now at the Global Partnership for Sustainable Development Data where she is responsible for leading projects on timely data and working with country partners to ensure they have the tools, skills and technical assistance they need to obtain and make use of data that supports decision making.

 Other considerations

 In August 2018, Linet Kwamboka was named as one of the "100 Most Influential People In Digital Government".
 The list was compiled by Apolitical, a London, United Kingdom-based non-government global network, which assists public servants find the ideas, people and partners they need to solve the challenges of governing.